 The XTRAC device is utilized to treat psoriasis, vitiligo and other skin diseases.
 The XTRAC device received FDA clearance in 2000 and has since become a widely recognized treatment among dermatologists.
 The system delivers targeted 308um ultraviolet light to affected areas of skin, leading to psoriasis clearing and vitiligo repigmentation, following a series of treatments.
-As of December 31, 2019, there were 820 XTRAC systems placed in dermatologists' offices in the United States under our dermatology recurring procedure model, up from 746 at the end of December 31, 2018.
+As of December 31, 2020, there were 832 XTRAC systems placed in dermatologists' offices in the United States under our dermatology recurring procedure model, up from 820 at the end of December 31, 2019.
 Under the dermatology recurring procedure model, the XTRAC system is placed in a physician's office and fees are charged on a per procedure basis or a fee is charged on a periodic basis not to exceed an agreed upon number of procedures.
 The XTRAC system's use for psoriasis is covered by nearly all major insurance companies, including Medicare.
 The VTRAC Excimer Lamp system, offered internationally in addition to the XTRAC, provides targeted therapeutic efficacy demonstrated by excimer technology with the simplicity of design and reliability of a lamp system.
 There are approximately 7.5 million people in the United States and up to 125 million people worldwide suffering from psoriasis, and 1% to 2% of the world's population suffers from vitiligo.
-In 2019 over 337,000 XTRAC laser treatments were performed.
+In 2020, domestically, we estimate over 241,000 XTRAC laser treatments were performed.

 Effective February 1, 2017, we entered into an exclusive OEM distribution agreement with Esthetic Education, LLC to be the exclusive marketer and seller of private label versions of the SkinStylus® MicroSystem and associated parts under the name of STRATAPEN.
 This three-year agreement has minimum annual sales requirements for renewal.
-The agreement expired in January 2020.
+The agreement expired in January 2020, but we continue to sell the product on a purchase order basis.